 In 2011, Dr. Ogburn brought an additional pathologist, Dr. Jason Loos, MD, FCAP on board to facilitate growth within the company and provide needed consultation.
 Dr. Loos is board certified in anatomic and clinical pathology, and is currently based in Lubbock, Texas.

-Staffed with 2 pathologists, 2 full-time histology technicians certified by the American Society of Clinical Pathology and 1 qualified in Immunohistochemistry by the same organization and a compliment of support personnel, the laboratory is capable of next day delivery of the final report on the majority of routine specimens.
+Staffed with one full-time histology technician certified by the American Society of Clinical Pathology and a compliment of support personnel, the laboratory is capable of next day delivery of the final report on the majority of routine specimens.
 More complex specimens require slightly longer depending on the additional workup required.